Stabilizing selection

 Stabilizing selection (not to be confused with negative or purifying selection) is a type of natural selection in which the population mean stabilizes on a particular non-extreme trait value.
 This is thought to be the most common mechanism of action for natural selection because most traits do not appear to change drastically over time.
 Stabilizing selection commonly uses negative selection (a.k.a. purifying selection) to select against extreme values of the character.
 Stabilizing selection is the opposite of disruptive selection.
 Instead of favoring individuals with extreme phenotypes, it favors the intermediate variants.
 Stabilizing selection tends to remove the more severe phenotypes, resulting in the reproductive success of the norm or average phenotypes.
 This means that most common phenotype in the population is selected for and continues to dominate in future generations.

 History

-The Russian evolutionary biologist Ivan Schmalhausen founded the theory of stabilizing selection, publishing a paper in Russian titled "Stabilizing selection and its place among factors of evolution" in 1941 and a monograph "Factors of Evolution: The Theory of Stabilizing Selection" in 1945.
+The Ukrainian and later Soviet evolutionary biologist Ivan Schmalhausen founded the theory of stabilizing selection, publishing a paper in Russian titled "Stabilizing selection and its place among factors of evolution" in 1941 and a monograph "Factors of Evolution: The Theory of Stabilizing Selection" in 1945.